Ben Collins (racing driver): Other work

 Following his departure from Top Gear, Collins has subsequently appeared in the "Clarkson, Hammond & May Live" touring show, where he served as a racing driver in a pre-recorded segment Introducing him, Clarkson joked Collins was "living rough", in a racing track paddock, as Collins was shown to be sleeping on cardboard with a shopping trolley with books and Daniel Craig face cuttouts for his possessions.
 Collins's role was identical to his previous one as the Stig, except wearing an open face helmet and he was referred to as "The Ben Collins" by Clarkson.
 He has written a second book, How To Drive: The Ultimate Guide, from the Man Who Was The Stig, published in 2014.

 Collins served as a consultant during the development of Project CARS and Project CARS 2.

 In 2007, Collins started a career as a stunt driver in National Treasure: Book of Secrets.
 This followed by multiple films for the James Bond franchise and other blockbusters including The Dark Knight Rises, Solo: A Star Wars Story, Jack Ryan, and Mission Impossible.
 He had a dual role as a stunt driver and actor in Ford v Ferrari / Le Mans '66 in the role of Denny Hulme and the 2023 film Ferrari as Stirling Moss.

-Since 2022, Collins currently serves as co-host of the DriveTribe YouTube channel, alongside main hosts Mike Fernie, Richard Hammond, and his daughter, Izzy Hammond.
+Since 2022, Collins currently serves as co-host of the DriveTribe YouTube channel, alongside main hosts Richard Hammond and his daughter, Izzy Hammond.

-He also runs two YouTube channels of his own, Ben Collins Drives and Ben Collins Gaming, with the former being an automotive channel, and the latter being a channel focused on sim racing.
+Collins also runs two YouTube channels of his own, Ben Collins Drives and Ben Collins Gaming, with the former being an automotive channel, and the latter being a channel focused on sim racing.